Table of contents

 Is cleft lip genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 Cleft lip is part of a larger condition called orofacial cleft that includes both the lip and palate.
 The former occurs when there is an opening in the upper lip that may extend into the nose.
-It can occur on one or both sides of the nose or in the middle.
-Cleft palate is when the opening is on the roof of the mouth, or soft palate, and continues into the nose.
+It can happen on one or both sides of the nose or in the middle.
+Children with a cleft palate have an opening on the roof of the mouth (soft palate) that continues into the nose.

-Children with these conditions often have feeding problems, speech problems, hearing problems, and frequent ear infections.
-It also leads to psychological and social problems if left untreated.
+Children with these conditions often have feeding, speech, and hearing problems, plus frequent ear infections.
+They also lead to psychological and social problems if left untreated.

-The condition can be diagnosed before birth and early surgery within the first few months of life is often enough to correct the unjoined tissue.
-If treated, the prognosis for the children tends to be very good.
+The condition can be diagnosed before birth.
+Early surgery within the first few months of life is often enough to correct the unjoined tissue.
+If treated, the child’s prognosis tends to be very good.

 Is Cleft lip Genetic?

 Several genetic variants have been associated with cleft lip and palate syndromes.
-Since the condition tends to run in families, it is suspected that there is some heredable component.
-However, it is also possible that a mother’s environmental exposures that increase the risk are common among family members.
+Since the condition tends to run in families, it is suspected that there is some heritable component.
+However, it is also possible that a mother’s environmental risk factors are common among family members.

-These conditions often cause dental issues.
-Colgate notes some of the most common genes also affect tooth health including Transforming growth factor-alpha (TGF-α), BCL3, DLX2, MSX1, TGFB3, and IRF6.
+Orofacial clefts often cause dental issues.
+Colgate notes some of the most common genetic factors associated with cleft lip that also affect tooth health, including Transforming growth factor-alpha (TGF-α), BCL3, DLX2, MSX1, TGFB3, and IRF6.

-There are also several other genetic variants identified that are specific to certain conditions that involve cleft lip.
+Overall, the condition is believed to be caused by both genetic and environmental factors.
+There are several other genetic variants identified specific to certain conditions involving cleft lip.
 Some of these candidate genes are:

 - MLL2, KDM6A